LongReach/LongReach/README.md

 I'm a software developer living in the Boston area.
 I have a computer engineering degree and over twenty years of professional software development experience, but have been programming since I was in elementary school, starting with BASIC and moving on to 8-bit/16-bit assembly language.

-Most of my background is in development of games and military simulations (which aren't too far from games), but I've also done some web development work.
-More recently, I've written software for stock and options trading, as well as for analyzing trade opportunities or collecting metrics on past trades.

 Over my career, I've worked on:
 * Video and computer games
 * Military simulations